Maltese nationality law: Voluntary acquisition

 Foreigners may naturalise as Maltese citizens after residing in the country for at least four of the previous seven years.
 Applicants must demonstrate proficiency in Maltese or English and fulfil a good character requirement.
 While not an official requirement in legislation, immigration officials typically only naturalise persons with Maltese ancestry or those who have been resident in the country for a substantial period and have had children born in Malta.
 Individuals domiciled in the country with a grandfather and great-grandfather who were born in Malta may naturalise with no minimum residence period.
-Foreign investors qualify for an expedited naturalisation process after making substantial capital investments in the country, subject to the requirements of the Individual Investor Programme.

-Non-citizens who are married to Maltese citizens may acquire citizenship by registration after five years of marriage and cohabitation.
-If a non-citizen spouse is widowed before they can be registered as citizens, citizenship can still be acquired after what would have been the fifth year of marriage, provided that the couple was living together at the time of the Maltese spouse's death.
-The residence requirement may be waived if either spouse performs an exceptional act of service for the country.
+Noncitizens who are married to Maltese citizens may acquire citizenship by registration after five years of marriage and cohabitation.
+If a noncitizen spouse is widowed before they can be registered as citizens, citizenship can still be acquired after what would have been the fifth year of marriage, provided that the couple was living together at the time of the Maltese spouse's death.
+This five-year waiting period was introduced in 2000 due to concerns over frequent marriages of convenience.
+The residence requirement may be waived entirely if either spouse performs an exceptional act of service for the country.

-Former citizens who lost Maltese citizenship before 2000 due emigration or because of previous restrictions on holding multiple citizenships and were not eligible for automatic reacquisition may regain citizenship by registration.
+Former citizens who lost Maltese citizenship before 2000 due to emigration or because of previous restrictions on holding multiple citizenships and were not eligible for automatic reacquisition may regain citizenship by registration.
 Individuals born abroad before 1 August 1989 to a Maltese mother may also become citizens by registration with no additional requirements.

 While the number of people acquiring citizenship by naturalisation and registration were both consistently low during the 1990s, averaging above 100 per year, the change in dual citizenship policy in 2000 led to a sharp increase in registrations.
 1,062 people registered for Maltese citizenship in 2001.
 Though this dropped somewhat lower in the 2000s, the extension of citizenship eligibility to more generations of Maltese born abroad contributed to a further increase in registrations.
 In the early 2010s, just under 1,000 people per year acquired citizenship by registration.

 Relinquishment and deprivation

-Maltese citizenship can be relinquished by making a declaration of renunciation, provided that the declarant already possesses another citizenship.
+Maltese citizenship can be relinquished by making a declaration of renunciation, provided that the declarant already possesses another nationality.
 Renunciations cannot be made during wartime and are subject to final approval by the Minister of Home Affairs.
 Citizenship may be involuntarily removed from naturalised or registered persons who: fraudulently acquired the status, committed an act of disloyalty against the state, aided an enemy nation with which Malta is at war, have been sentenced to incarceration for longer than 12 months within seven years of acquiring citizenship, or permanently reside overseas (other than those employed in the civil service or supranational organisation that Malta is a member state of) for a continuous period of seven years without registering their intention to retain Maltese citizenship.